MiloszDun/travel-agency/README.md

 All the images come from https://unsplash.com.

 ### Current status
-About 70% of the front-end is done – only the final page remains.
-No backend functionalities implemented yet.
+About 90% of the front-end is done – only the final page remains.
+Enabled simple filtering on the Hotels page, based on previous selection and user-selected filters.

 ### Setup
 Use `npm run` to start the app.